"Sometimes I miss the old Pac-Man storytelling method. Eat pills, avoid ghosts, that's it."

-- Aerobiz: Justified Trope as the goal is to start and expand an airline.
+- Aerobiz: The goal is to start and expand an airline.

 - All Points Bulletin (APB Reloaded): This game by the developers of Crackdown also looks like this at first.
 Being a game about cops and robbers in punkish outfits.
 However the backstory e-mails and the long carefully detailed backstories of your contacts show that the developers actually tried to make the gameworld have a story.

 - Antichamber: Has no narrative.
 Just a minimalist series of hallways full of puzzles, wry observations on the current situation and how it relates to life written on the walls, and Alien Geometries.